riadinesh/URL-Service-Project/README.md

 `git clone git@github.com:riadinesh/URL-Service-Project.git`

-3) Enter the URL-Service Project directory
+3) Enter the URL-Service-Project directory

 ## Running the Service
 Create an image and container by running the file below using the command: